Geri-Borbas/iOS.Library.eppz_kit/README.md

 #### EPPZRepresentable
 A solid NSObject extension that makes work with models much easier.
-If a class conforms to the protocol than it mark that object to implement such features.
+If a class conforms to the protocol, it marks that object to implement those features.
 Yet objects able to represent themselves in a dictionary form that allows me to create many store implementation (Defaults, Archiver, CoreData, JSON, Plist, Keychain, whatnot).
 In progress, though `plist` implementation actually works.
 Saving foreign classes (like UIViews for example) is also possible.
 Actually an archiver with much less boilerplate.
 Example from the testbed project:
 ```Objective-C
 //A UIView extension to make it persistable